 While the concept of time off may be less about the bottom line than our usual articles, as a business owner, your ability to recharge can have a big impact on the numbers.
 Business owners are human beings.
 We’re all doing our best.
 We try to hire people we believe in, like working with and think will be giving their best 100% of the time.
 Both inside and outside our companies, we all need to give each other the time and space to be human.

 Each small business has a long list of financial responsibilities.
 Paying your bills, covering payroll, reconciling accounts–the list goes on and on.
-My Small Business Pro delivers an advanced level of small business bookkeeping services that enable you to be proactive, accurate and on point with your financial management.
+Fritz Financial Solutions delivers an advanced level of small business bookkeeping services that enable you to be proactive, accurate and on point with your financial management.